 Infrequent repots will restrict its growth for a potential bloom.
 They'll be under threat by the challenging environment, and as they'll potentially die (so they think), a flower shaft will be produced to pass on its genes to the next generation.

-Repot every three or four years in spring (& when not in bloom) using a mixture of houseplant compost and Orchid bark and the next sized pot with adequate drainage.
+Repot every three or four years in spring (& when not in bloom) using Orchid Bark and the next sized pot with adequate drainage.
 Don't worry if you snap the Velamen (white spongy epidermis) that covers the roots as it'll re-fuse again within the following few weeks.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of broken polystyrene in the pot's base to improve drainage & air circulation, and to downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Keep an eye out for mealybugs, spider mites, scale, thrips, vine weevils & root mealybugs.
 Please be aware that applying general pesticide or spray could damage both the plant's foliage when used excessively.
 Common diseases include collar rot, root rot, botrytis petal blight, guignardia, black rot & anthracnose - click on this link to learn more about addressing these issues.